Homotopy Types of Small Semigroups

+This section will show that in fact, $BM$ is homotopy equivalent to the suspension $\Sigma(\mathbb{R}P^\infty)$ of the infinite real projective space, i.e., $BM \simeq \Sigma(BC_2)$.
+Note that because suspensions have trivial cup products but $M$ has infinitely many nontrivial (co)homology groups, the cohomology ring $H^*(BM)$ cannot be finitely generated as a ring. \end{example} \begin{definition} For a monoid $M$ and a set $Y$, define a monoid $J^Y(M)$ on the $(1+|Y|)|M|$ symbols $M \sqcup \{ym : y \in Y, m \in M\}$, with operation ``$\cdot$'' defined as follows:

-Note that $J^Y(S)$ is the union of the monoid $S$ with a $|Y|$-by-$|S|$ rectangular band $YS$, where $S$ acts as the identity on the left of $YS$ and acts as multiplication in $S$ on the right of $YS$.
-This section will prove the following: \begin{theorem} For a monoid $S$ and set $Y$, the monoid $J^Y(S)$ has classifying space $B(J^Y(S)) \simeq BS * Y^{\text{discrete}}$, the topological join of $BS$ with the discrete set $Y$. \end{theorem}
+For $y \in Y$ identify $y \coloneq y1 \in J^Y(M)$, so $Y\subseteq J^Y(M)$ is a subsemigroup satisfying $yy'=y$. \end{definition} Note that $J^Y(M)$ is the union of the monoid $M$ with the $|Y|$-by-$|M|$ rectangular band $YM$, where $M$ acts as the identity on the left of $YM$ and acts as multiplication in $M$ on the right of $YM$.
+This section will prove Theorem~\ref{thm:join_semigroup}, which states that the classifying space $B\left(J^Y(M)\right)$ is homotopy equivalent to the join of $BM$ with the discrete set $Y$.